 About Me

-I am a dual-degree senior undergraduate student at Duke Kunshan University and Duke University.
-I major in material science with physics track.
-My research interest lies in quantum computing and quantum information.
+I am a Ph.
+D. student at Westlake University.
+I major in Theoretical Physics.
+My research interest lies in quantum simulation and quantum many-body problem.

 Phase Diagram of Driven-Dissipative Bose-Hubbard Model